BigBitBus Console Quickstart

 You can find analogous service types for each tier of your stack using the “matching-attributes” functionality.
 In the case of virtual machines we match the number of vCPUs and the memory (RAM).
 We are currently working on including non-VM service types and they will be matched based on other relavent attributes.

 BigBitBus has collected performance data 1000s of virtual machine service types (ranging from 1-32 vCPUs) across different cloud providers.
 You can Use stack optimiztion by telling the system how much CPU and memory is currently utilized by the tier’s services; the system then finds appropriate VMs in the target cloud provider that will satisfy your application stack’s demand.
-If BigBitBus does not have performance data then it will fall back to try to match analogous service types based on attributes like the number of vCPUs or memory size.
+If BigBitBus does not have performance data then it will fall back to match analogous service types based on attributes like the number of vCPUs or memory size.

 BigBitBus maintains over 10,000 service types being offered by different cloud providers (AWS, Azure, GCP, Digital Ocean and Alibaba cloud currently) across dozens of their data centers.
 This list is available by clicking on “Services” on the top menu.
 Filters are provided to narrow down your searches.